Bayesian Constraints on the Neutron Star Equation of State with a Smooth Hadron-Quark Crossover: Methods

 The first term, $P_{\rm filter}$, enforces basic physical consistency.
 EOSs that violate causality are rejected; EOSs that become mechanically unstable are truncated at the point where $dP/d\varepsilon < 0$; and EOSs must yield a positive crust--core transition pressure.
 In addition to these standard filters used in our previous studies, we impose two further conditions on the crossover region.
 First, following Ref.~\cite{Masuda:2012ed}, we require the crossover region, defined by $\overline{\varepsilon} - 2\Gamma < \varepsilon < \overline{\varepsilon} + 2\Gamma$, to begin above the saturation density, since nuclear matter at saturation is known to be purely hadronic.
 Second, we require the HM pressure to remain positive throughout the crossover region; although the HM contribution may decrease as the QM component grows, it should not become negative while still contributing to the total EOS.

-The factor $P_{\rm mass,max}$ is a step function enforcing the requirement that the EOS supports a neutron star with mass at least $1.97\,M_\odot$ \cite{Antoniadis:2013pzd}.
-This value represents a conservative lower bound on the maximum nonrotating mass $M_{\rm TOV}$.
+The factor $P_{\rm mass,max}$ is implemented as a step function requiring that the EOS support a neutron star with a maximum mass of at least $1.97\,M_\odot$ \cite{Antoniadis:2013pzd}.
+This choice provides a conservative lower bound on the maximum nonrotating mass $M_{\rm TOV}$.
+Although higher-mass measurements exist—for example, PSR J0952+0607 with $M = 2.35 \pm 0.17\,M_\odot$ \cite{Romani:2022jhd}—we adopt this conservative threshold with a sharp cutoff to avoid additional uncertainties associated with observational modeling and rapid rotation.
+For a detailed discussion of the impact of different choices of $P_{\rm mass,max}$ (including alternative cutoffs or distributions) in Bayesian analyses of neutron star data, see Sec.~4.4 of Ref.~\cite{xie2019bayesian}.

 The final term, $P_R$, incorporates the observational mass--radius data.
 When the mass is assumed to be known exactly, we use a univariate Gaussian likelihood,

 where $R_{\rm th}$ is the theoretical radius obtained from solving the TOV equations, and $R_{{\rm obs},j}$ and $\sigma_{{\rm obs},j}$ are the observed radius and uncertainty for the $j$-th source.